ggoodrum/CEE_6410_Bear_River_Optimization_Model/Bear_River_Optimization_Model/README_GG.txt

 # Date: 12/8/2020

 # Description:
+# This repository contains input data and GAMS code adapted used in adapting
-# This README contains information for how to adapt the Kraft et al. 2019
+# the barrier removal optimization model described in Kraft et al. 2019 to the
-# Optimizing Stream Barrier Removal model for another river basin.
+# Bear River watershed.

 # Input data:
 # Geospatial: Contacted author, but no clear workflow for how to produce model inputs from geospatial data.